Mixed limits of some functional spaces

-\begin{def_on} Let $a$ be a positive operator affiliated with von Neumann algebra $\mathcal{M}$ acting on the Hilbert space $H$, such that not $a$ nor $a^{-1}$ are necessarily bounded.
+\begin{definition} Let $a$ be a positive operator affiliated with von Neumann algebra $\mathcal{M}$ acting on the Hilbert space $H$, such that not $a$ nor $a^{-1}$ are necessarily bounded.
 Then we define the upper limit of the spaces $\overline{\mathrm{lim}}L_\infty(a^\alpha)$ as a vector space of sesquilinear forms formally wriiten as